Transmission

 Gear Shift

-This is covered in the instuments and controls section.
+This is covered in the instruments and controls section.

 Clutch